Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 shirtless man using dumbbells while showing off his back muscles

-Research shows that muscle protein synthesis is higher when consuming protein in moderate amounts (30 grams per meal) throughout the day compared to eating the recommended daily protein intake at once (0.8 grams per kilogram of one's body weight) [1].
+Research published in the Journal of Nutrition shows that muscle protein synthesis is higher when consuming protein in moderate amounts (30 grams per meal) throughout the day compared to eating the recommended daily protein intake at once (0.8 grams per kilogram of one's body weight) [1].

-We analyzed and tested for months most of the protein powders on the market to help you out and save your precious time.
+We've spent months analyzing and testing most of the protein powders on the market to guide you and save time.

-But, you also need to get enough calories and the right balance of nutrients when it comes to bulking up.
-This means consuming carbohydrates from whole grains, beans, fruits and vegetables, and eating fats from nuts, seeds, fish, olive oil, and avocado.
+Remember, muscle growth also requires enough calories and a balanced diet, including carbohydrates from whole grains, beans, fruits, and vegetables, and healthy fats from sources like nuts, seeds, fish, olive oil, and avocados.

 Prevent Muscle Loss